 Helena’s debut picture book “The Turtle Ship” will be published on June 5, 2018 by Lee & Low, the largest publisher of multicultural/diverse books in the United States.
 Based in New York City, Lee & Low has a wonderful and important mission, to publish diverse stories that all children can enjoy.

-Her second picture book “The Paper Kingdom” will be published in 2019/2020 by the one and only Penguin Random House, the company that has published so many of her all-time favorite books.
+Her second picture book “The Paper Kingdom” will be published in 2019/2020 Penguin Random House, the company that has published so many of her all-time favorite books.

-Helena has lived abroad in both Asia and Europe, and likes to draw from her travel experiences for story ideas.
 As a college student at Yale, she majored in English (no surprise), and then went on to U.C.
 Berkeley for law school (again, no surprise, since so many English majors end up in law school).
-Afterwards, she worked at a large firm in San Francisco, and though she enjoyed her time there and met some really brilliant people, she quickly realized that she wanted to work in a creative industry.
+Afterwards, she worked at a large firm in San Francisco, and though she enjoyed her time there and met some brilliant people, she quickly realized she wanted to work in a creative industry.